4900 California Ave 2nd floor, Bakersfield, CA 93309

 In addition to federal income tax filing requirements, every citizen of California that is required to file a federal return must ordinarily file state entity and personal income tax return as well.
 The California Franchise Tax Board (FTB) also conducts independent audits related to your state income tax filings.
 Sometimes, you may owe money to the state even though you did not owe money to the IRS due to the differences between state and federal tax laws.
 Differences between federal and California tax laws can often spark FTB audits.

 The FTB also conducts independent audits if they believe potential fraud occurred on your returns.
-An audit by the FTB should be treated just as seriously as one by the IRS as California prosecutes tax crimes regularly.
-A tax attorney can help you prepare and reconstruct the necessary documents and can prevent your case from going criminal and appeal / fight any tax, penalties or interest that you believe to be unfair or incorrect and can help negotiate a reasonable payment plan for any money you ultimately do owe.
+A tax audit by the FTB should be treated just as seriously as one by the IRS as California prosecutes tax crimes regularly.
+A tax attorney can help you prepare and reconstruct the necessary documents and can prevent your case from going criminal and appeal / fight any tax penalties or interest that you believe to be unfair or incorrect and can help negotiate a reasonable payment plan for any money you ultimately do owe.

 California Employment Development Department (EDD) Audit Representation

 The California Employment Development Department (EDD) conducts audits related to payroll taxes that businesses are required to pay.
-Employers are required to take a certain amount in payroll taxes out of each employee’s paycheck and remit them to the proper state and federal agencies.
+Employers are required to take a certain amount in payroll taxes out of each employee’s paycheck and remit them to the proper California state and federal agencies.
 If you fail to collect such taxes or fail to properly remit them, you could face back taxes as well as potential fines and penalties.

 The most common issue in EDD audits relates to the classification of workers as employees vs. independent contractors especially considering California’s recent new legislation in AB5.
 Employers are required to collect and remit payroll taxes from employees but not from independent contractors who work for them.
 There are many complex rules governing who can and cannot be an independent contractor in California.
 A tax attorney can help you properly classify your employees and to prove to the EDD that any misclassifications you made were unintentional.
+Our experienced Bakersfield EDD Tax Audit Attorneys & CPAs can help gather evidence to show the EDD you have properly classified workers as independent contractors.

 California Department of Tax and Fee Administration (CDTFA) Audit Representation